priscng/GA-projects/project_2/README_Project 2.md

 ### Future Actions

 We can explore fine tuning the model to further improve its performance with hyperparameters (e.g. solver, max_iter).
-We can consider to update the current dataset with the current year (2011) data so that we can have a better reflection for the year.
-In addition, we may want to review the data collection process to minimize the percentage of missing data (e.g. important consideration variable to be compulsory) so as to make the analysis more accurate and meaningful.
-Lastly, as the buyer/seller's perspective may change (e.g. younger generation buying houses), the team will conduct a study on new features that may impact the house sale in near future.
+We can consider updating the current dataset with the current year (2011) data so that we can have a better reflection of the housing trend for the year.
+Further, we may want to examine how we gather data to reduce the amount of missing data (e.g. making a vital consideration variable mandatory) to make the analysis more meaningful and accurate.
+Finally, the team will conduct a study to determine if new features may affect the sale of a house in the near future as buyer/seller perspectives may change (e.g. younger generations buying houses).